 Home.
 Weimaraners are family dogs.
 They were bred to be close to their people and therefore do not do well being isolated and alone.
 Feeling lost or abandoned is devastating for a Weimaraner and affects them in profound ways.
 The best thing we can do for those that come to us is to let them re-enter a home environment.
 This is why foster homes are so vital to what we do.

 Health.
 Every Weimaraner we take in is assessed for general health and welfare.
 From day one, our dogs are medically treated on an as-needed basis.
+Obvious health and behavior issues are addressed immediately.
 Due to the existing conditions that most Weimaraners come to us with, initial vet bills are not inexpensive and remain one of the biggest contributing factors to a particular dog’s adoption fee.

 Time.
 After the initial vet visit, we provide every Weimaraner with a foster home, bed, blanket, food, water, company and love.
 That’s it.
 No training, no criticism, no exposure.
 And then we quietly observe and assess.
 We give these dogs time to heal, and time to trust.